 Goal: To educate, congregate and celebrate.

 ~ Charlie Barshaw joined SCBWI in 2009 and became an Advisory Committee member in 2012.
-He has written and published mid grade short stories for Amazon Rapids, written numerous articles for The Mitten blog, and is currently an editor with them.
-He’s got four YA and MG manuscript drafts in his drawer, still hopes to release them to the world.
+He has written and published mid-grade short stories for Amazon Rapids, written numerous articles for The Mitten blog, and is currently an editor for them.
+He’s got four YA and MG manuscript drafts in his drawer and still hopes to release them to the world.
 He is very fortunate to be married to the talented and vivacious Ruth McNally Barshaw.

 ~ Ann has been a member of SCBWI since 1999.
 She is the author of SCIENCE IS GOLDEN: A PROBLEM-SOLVING APPROACH TO DOING SCIENCE WITH CHILDREN and several articles in Cricket, Spider and Highlights for Children Magazines.
 She writes young adult novels.

 Location: Heritage Park Visitor’s Center in Farmington Hills (on Farmington between 10 and 11 Mile)

 Mission: To encourage and inspire fellow SCBWI members in Southeastern Michigan.

 Goal: To meet regularly and share ideas and insights about the creative process, craft, and current trends and marketing in kidlit that we have learned on our own.

 ~ Kris has been a member of SCBWI since 2003 and is a co-coordinator of the Farmington Hills Shop Talk.
 After a long career in human resources, she retired in 2018 and is working on a fantasy MG novel.
 She’s married and loves to garden.